spatie/guidelines.spatie.be/content/workflow/new-project-setup.md

 ## Git

-If you're creating a [Blender](https://github.com/spatie/blender) or [Spoon](https://github.com/spatie/spoon) application, first clone it's main repository and remove the `.git` folder.
+If you're creating a [Blender](https://github.com/spatie/blender) or [Spoon](https://github.com/spatie/spoon) application, first clone its main repository and remove the `.git` folder.
 This will be the base application for your new project.

 Create a repository on the Spatie organization on GitHub using the [repo naming rules](https://guidelines.spatie.be/workflow/version-control#repo-naming-conventions).